Melody Schoenfeld, vegan powerlifter

 Success in powerlifting has given Melody Schoenfeld’s records at State and National level, and the petite American has shown enormous strength in kettlebell, old time strongman challenges and unusual challenges such as bar bending.

-She has California state records for all three lifts (bench press, squat and deadlift), and in 2015 was awarded the USPA national record for bench, deadlift and total in the women’s 40-44 age category.
+She has broken California state records for all three lifts (bench press, squat and deadlift), and in 2015 was awarded the USPA National record for bench, deadlift and total in the women’s 40-44 age category.

 “I LOVE powerlifting, I definitely would say that the three Big Lifts are among my favorite things to do” she told us.
 “I adore pull-ups too, and do them often.
 Besides powerlifting, strongman stuff makes me happy - tearing cards and phone books, bending steel bars and horseshoes, rolling frying pans, that kind of thing.”